charbonnierg/public-hiring-test/PULL_REQUEST.md

 - The calculation is not lost in case of a server crash.
 - The calculation still hapens in Typescript within the `NestJS` application, we're not using a complex `plsql` function.
 - The polling mechanism is simple to implement and understand.
 It even supports having multiple workers if needed thanks to `FOR UPDATE SKIP LOCKED` SQL statement.
-- The calculation is done for each ingredient, which allows to have a detailed representation of the carbon footprint of the product (`ReadFootprintScoreDto`).
+- The calculation is done for each ingredient, which allows to have a detailed representation of the carbon footprint of the product (`ReadCarbonFootprintDto`).

 ##### Limitations